 Do not remove clothing for the purpose of the examination unless the injury site is freely available because of treatment.
 At no time should staff seek to record injuries on photographic equipment.
-Body maps such as those shown below should be used.
 If you notice an injury to a child, try to record as much of the following as possible in respect of all the injuries you can see: